-Warm Up (15 min)

-Introduction

-Vocabulary

-Main Activity (30 min)

-Course C Online Puzzles - Website

-Wrap Up (5 - 10 min)
+Warm Up (15 min) Introduction Vocabulary Main Activity (30 min) Course C Online Puzzles - Website Wrap Up (5 - 10 min) Journaling Extended Learning

-Journaling

-Extended Learning

-- Predict where a program will fail. - · Modify an existing program to solve errors. - Reflect on the debugging process in an ageappropriate way.
+- Predict where a program will fail. - Modify an existing program to solve errors. - Reflect on the debugging process in an ageappropriate way.

-Puzzles - Website in stage 3 to find any potential problem areas for your class.
+Play through the Course C Online Puzzles - Website in stage 3 to find any potential problem areas for your class.
 (Optional) Pick a couple of puzzles to do as a group with your class.

 Review CS Fundamentals Main Activity Tips - Lesson Recommendations.
 Make sure every student has aThink Spot Journal - Reflection Journal.